top of page

 Proportional Ranked Choice Voting

+RCV, as explained above, is ideal for single-winner elections.
 We also have positions that are held by many people – think of city councils, the state legislature in Sacramento, and Congress in Washington DC.
 What’s the most fair way to choose the people who make up those legislative bodies?
 It should be proportional to the constituency it represents.
 That’s where proportional ranked choice voting (PRCV) comes in.
 Also known as multi-winner RCV, this system uses the same ranked ballot approach as single-winner RCV and has all the same benefits you've seen so far.
 But crucially, it adds the concept of proportional representation.

 Proportional representation is the gold standard of representative democracy.
 It means that a legislature should reflect all of the voters who elect them.
 Like-minded voters should be able to elect representatives in proportion to their number.

-As people experience the benefits it offers, the number of people voting with RCV has been skyrocketing, with more than 20 million Americans living in communities that now use RCV.
+As people experience the benefits it offers, the number of people voting with RCV has been skyrocketing, with more than 20 million Americans living in communities that use RCV.

 We’ve got a lot of data on how it performs in California, across the country, and around the world, and the evidence is strong that it makes for a more representative and effective government.